 Spearmint Tea for Poly Cystic Ovary Syndrome (PCOS)

 Technically, this health benefit is for spearmint rather than peppermint.
-But as you can buy many peppermint and spearmint mixed teas, especially in supermarkets, I thought it would be good to include this.
+But as you can buy many mint mixed teas, especially in supermarkets, I thought it would be good to include this.
 One study found that spearmint could be helpful as a natural treatment for hirsutism, common with PCOS.

 Several studies have found peppermint to be a promising remedy for IBS symptoms.
 To be specific, peppermint oils were found effective at relieving abdominal pain in diarrhoea from IBS.
 So, that’s another good reason to try peppermint when you’re having trouble digesting!